Donald Trump Threatens To Send Troops Into Mexico To Stop ‘Bad Hombres’ — Report

 Pics: Donald Trump signs executive orders

 The White House declined to comment on the AP’s report, and Mexican media outlets claim the conversation never happened.
 So far Donald seems to want to make enemies out of our friends and longtime allies, as not only did he reportedly threaten Mexico’s leader, he also had a heated conversation with Australian Prime Minister Malcolm Turnbull, 62.
 They two reportedly went at it in a phone call Jan.
-28 over an existing agreement for the U.S. to take in some of their Syrian refugees and it was so explosive the Aussie PM allegedly hung up on him!
+28 over an existing agreement for the U.S. to take in some of their Syrian refugees and it was so explosive the billionaire hung up on him!
 Donald was still so angry about the deal he tweeted about it Feb.
 1.

 This is all so backwards, with Donald trying to bully two of our most friendly allies when he wants to be pals with real enemies like Russia!
 Needless to say, voters are completely freaked out and took to Twitter to vent.